Domador Del Fuego Rioja Reserva 2012

-Made from Tempranillo grapes from Rioja, Spain’s famous wine region in Northern Spain, this wine won a bronze medal in the 2017 Decanter World Wine Awards and was rated as a ‘Fine example, well above average.’
+Made from Tempranillo grapes from Rioja, the famous wine region in Northern Spain, this wine won a bronze medal in the 2017 Decanter World Wine Awards and was rated as a ‘Fine example, well above average.’
 Domador Del Fuego means ‘The Fire Tamer’ but don’t make the mistake of matching it with spicy food.

 As the wine is such excellent value, I tried it with more foods than usual and had to purchase a second bottle.
 I tried it with onion bhaji and sweet chilli sauce.
 Big mistake!
-At lunch time, it was delicious with cheddar cheese and a hunk of fresh crusty bread.
+For lunch, it was delicious with cheddar cheese and a hunk of fresh crusty bread.
 As a main meal, I served it with a grilled pork chop marinated in fresh lemon juice, soya sauce, garlic, ginger, honey and finely chopped spring onions served with a roasted red pepper stuffed with couscous containing finely chopped red onion and yellow pepper.
 The marinade on the chop was too much for the wine but the red pepper matched very well.
 I kept the stuffed red pepper and swapped the pork chop for a plain, grilled lamb steak.
 This was a great match.

 Unlike the more expensive Rioja Reserva’s this one does not cope well with a range of flavours and fat.
 Match Domador Del Fuego Rioja Reserva 2012 with leaner meat and with foods that are on the sweet side, rather than bitter.